lazzarello/griftblog/_posts/tech/2023-12-30-system-76-oryx-pro.md

 The Thunderbolt driver crashes when my docking station is disconnected and reconnected...sometimes.
 After the crash dumps some debugging info to `dmesg` the dock continues to work for the displays but not as a USB hub or Ethernet adapter.
 A restart is required.

+## Sleep

+Sleep mode works fine with the function key button and the lid closing.
+I keep the lid close action to just turning off that display since the computer sits closed on a desk most of the time.

+One bug with sleep is that attaching the dock (see below) after waking from sleep does not detect the USB ports on the dock.
+No idea way.
+A proper reboot brings this hardware back.

 ## Thunderbolt dock problem